fixm-ccb/FIXM-Core-4.2.0-testing/docs/general-guidance/fixm-core.md

 This example shows the FIXM encoding of vertical range \[FL240;FL250\].
-It satisfies the basic data plausibility/correctness rule “*The lowerBound shall always be lower than the upperBound*” that is identified in Chapter 2.4.13.
+It satisfies the basic data plausibility/correctness rule “*The lowerBound shall always be lower than the upperBound*" that is identified in [this chapter](general-rules-for-data-correctness).
 It qualifies as valid FIXM core usage.

 !> Example of FIXM core usage NOT satisfying the requirement on data correctness